 Sadly I’m not kidding; I started with a free hosted blog and regretted it.

 Free-hosted blogs are free because they were made for those who do not want to turn their blog into a business, those who are just blogging for fun.

 That’s why starting a self-hosted blog is a must if you’re serious about blogging.
 The small investment ( $3.95 / month here) of creating a self-hosted blog is really worth it.

 Plus it will be quickly reimbursed if you monetize your blog from day 1 (and you should really do this) following this guide to make money with a small blog.

 I am going to guide you through the process of creating your blog with Bluehost and WordPress.
-It really is the simplest thing.
+It actually is the simplest thing.